moue/moue.github.io/_posts/2014-03-23-hello-world.md

 It inspired me to finally take action on the website ideas that had been crowding my thoughts for the better part of a year.
 2013 was the year that I made [Join Harvard](http://www.hcs.harvard.edu/extracurriculars/) with [Sharon Zhou](http://sharonzhou.me/), George Lok, and Annie Wei.
 It was also the year that I installed Linux Mint on my Windows machine to make development easier.

 I've since started to document all the issues I've run into, especially since nothing ever seems to work out of the box for me on my linux machine.
-This blog is a way for me to my problem/solution log public, in case people run into the same issues as I did.
+This blog is a way for me to make my problem/solution log public, in case people run into the same issues as I did.
 It's also meant to track my learning and progress towards all the initiatives, projects, and websites I've started.

 I encourage feedback on my posts via comments and [twitter](https://twitter.com/yuqih) replies.